pubgrub-rs/guide/src/limitations/multiple_versions.md

 ### Implementing a dependency provider for the index

 Since our `Index` is ready, we now have to implement the `DependencyProvider` trait for it.
-As explained previously, we'll need to differenciate packages representing buckets and proxies, so we define the following new `Package` type.
+As explained previously, we'll need to differentiate packages representing buckets and proxies, so we define the following new `Package` type.

 ```rust